 Rosoboronexport has offered India an agreement to produce advanced Su-35 fighters.
-This happened after India became interested in the production of Swedish Gripen fighters, Bulgarian Military writes.
+This happened after India became interested in producing Swedish Gripen fighters, Bulgarian Military writes.

 India's need for advanced technologies and reliable defense manufacturing partnerships is obvious.
-Russia's proposal could give India a distinct advantage, allowing it to assemble Su-35s with powerful AL-41F engines on its territory.
+Russia's offer could give India a distinct advantage by allowing it to assemble Su-35s with powerful AL-41F engines on its territory.

-According to Bulgarian Military, the Su-35 multirole fighter is an "engineering marvel" based on the Su-27.
-The aircraft is maneuverable, reaches speeds of up to Mach 2.25, and can fly 2,200 miles (3,500 km) without refueling.
+As Bulgarian Military writes, the Su-35 multirole fighter is an "engineering marvel" created on the basis of the S-27.
+The aircraft is maneuverable, develops a speed of up to 2.25 Mach, and can fly without refueling for 2,200 miles (3,500 km).

 The Irbis-E radar allows the Su-35 pilot to detect targets at a distance of up to 250 miles (over 400 km) and track multiple targets simultaneously.
 This radar system gives the Su-35 an advantage in beyond-visual-range combat.